 “People often don’t have time, experience, or the expensive software to edit video,” Sanchez said during our conversation at CES.
 “Our camera has both motion and e-motion recognition, which means it will scan through your video.
 If you take it snowboarding, it will find your best jumps, backflips, and crashes, and we’ll look through your video to find your best smiles and the points when you’re hugging your friends.
 We can even detect pets, sunsets, and other beautiful scenery, and we combine them in just the right way to create a compelling video.”

-Revl’s Android and iPhone apps handle the editing, using the sensor data to pinpoint the fun parts of the footage.
-Controlling recording is just as easy, as Sanchez showed us.
-“Tap anywhere on the screen to start and stop recording.”
-Another point for Revl in the ease-of-use column.
-Sanchez points out that with most cameras, this is where the fun stops.
-“So much footage just stays on the camera,” because editing it is such a pain.
+Controlling recording is easy, too, as Sanchez showed us last year.
+Just “tap anywhere on the screen to start and stop recording.”Sanchez points out that with most cameras, editing is where the fun stops.
+“So much footage just stays on the camera,” because editing it is such a pain, he said.

 The editing system is of the simple drag-and-drop variety.
 Move scenes around easily and add music with a tap.
 The app will even come with a few songs, just in case you don’t store music on your phone.
 You can also share directly to social media from the Revl app.

 Last year, we took a quick look at the Revl in action.
 While we were holding and rotating the gimbal base, the camera stayed level the entire time.
 On the negative side, the feed from the cam to the app didn’t record, which was a shame.
 Since then, the issue has been resolved via updates.
 While the app design is clearly well done — the tap-anywhere recording, for instance — auto-editing has been done before.
 The really interesting part about the Revl is the gimbal and stabilizer.